 Step 3: Mix in Starter Culture & Incubate (Fermentation)

 Combine your reserved milk and 2-3 level tablespoons of plain yogurt and stir to combine.
-As Eliza suggested, I used 2 ยฝ tablespoons, and it worked beautifully.
+As Eliza suggested, I used 2 ½ tablespoons, and it worked beautifully.
 Make sure your yogurt is plain and has live cultures!
 I used Noosa plain yogurt.

-Pro Tip: Resist the urge to add more than 3 tablespoons of yogurt, according to the Joy of Cooking, “you may wonder why so little starter is used and think that a little more will give a better result, it won’t.
+Pro Tip: Resist the urge to add more than 3 tablespoons of yogurt.
+According to the Joy of Cooking, “you may wonder why so little starter is used and think that a little more will give a better result, it won’t.
 The bacillus, if crowded, gives a sour, watery product.”

 As soon as your milk has cooled to somewhere between 110-105º, using a non-metal spatula or wooden spoon, pour your milk/yogurt starter mixture into the milk.
 Stir well until combined.
-Note: a film might have developed during the cooling process, no worries, just stir it in.
+Note: a film might have developed during the cooling process.
+No worries, just stir it in.

 Place the lid on your bowl (or cover it with plastic wrap), carefully wrap the covered bowl of yogurt mixture in a heavy tea towel or an old bath towel, and place the towel-wrapped, covered dish in the oven.